 You will need to be patient, and whilst you might not know every detail of what they have gone through, a little understanding could go a long way.

-Be aware that this could lead to misbehaving and difficult behaviour that you must be ready to deal with – whether that is temper tantrums, running away or simply not speaking.
+Be aware that this could lead to misbehaving and difficult behavior that you must be ready to deal with – whether that is temper tantrums, running away, or simply not speaking.

 3. Communicate with Your Foster Children

 Stemming on from being patient and understanding, being comfortable with asking questions can help to make a good foster carer and could help you strike up a bond with your foster child and assist in them being happier in your care whilst trusting you.

 For a successful relationship between you and your foster child, always ensure that you maintain constant communication.
 Constant engagement helps in creating a bond and knowing each other more.
 As you communicate with your child, either physically or via the phone, make sure you do not create the impression of an authoritative or nagging parent.